vinaypatel9998/Trigonometry-Library-JUnit-Testing/README.md

 <h1>User defined trigonometry functions and its testing using JUnit :</h1>

 The project implements the trigonometric function SIN,COS and TAN using the corresponding taylor series.<br/>
-Testing has been implemented using Junit.
+Testing has been implemented using Junit 5 strategy.

 <h2>Functions included :</h2>